Famolus/HTPressableButton/README.md

 Contributors
 --------------
 We do welcome contributions, don't hesitate to make a pull request.
-We also give special credit as below if you help us improve :)
+We also give special credit as below if you help contribute :)

 [Thanakron Tandavas](http://tandavas.com)